Dr Pia Maria Jolliffe FRHistS

 (forthcoming) “Childhood in Premodern Japanese Religion” in Oxford Bibliographies in Buddhism.
 Oxford: Oxford University Press (with Or Porath)

-(forthcoming) ‘”This Iaponian Palme-tree of Christian Fortitude” – Jesuit letters from Japan and the English (Counter-) Reformation’, in Katja Triplett, Yoshimi Orii and Pia Jolliffe eds.
+2025 ‘”This Iaponian Palme-tree of Christian Fortitude” – Jesuit letters from Japan in early modern England’, in Katja Triplett, Yoshimi Orii and Pia Jolliffe eds.
 Japan in the Early Modern World.
 Religion, Translation, and Transnational Relations.
 Stuttgart: J.M.
 Metzler

 2023 ‘Naughty, bold, and blessed: Sixteenth-century Japanese children’s voices mediated in the writings of Luís Fróis’ Journal of the History of Childhood and Youth, Vol. 16, no. 2, 211-228;